-Students may not apply simultaneously to the Dual BA Program and other undergraduate schools or programs at either Columbia University or Sciences Po; however, highly qualified students who are not offered admission to the Dual BA Program due to enrollment limits may be offered the option to be considered for another program.
-For more information, contact the appropriate admissions representative.
+Students may not apply simultaneously to the Dual BA Program and other undergraduate schools or programs at Columbia University.
+For more information, please visit the Admissions page.

 Each year individual departments at Columbia review the College Board Advanced Placement curriculum and determine policies for placement, credit, and/or exemption.
 Although AP scores cannot be used toward exemption from Core Curriculum courses, scores may be used to satisfy other requirements, as noted on the GS website.

 Please note, however, that AP credits are classified as transfer credit.
 Columbia accepts a maximum of 60 transfer credits; moreover, with respect to the Columbia bachelor’s degree requirements, all coursework completed at Sciences Po will be classified as transfer credit.
 Consequently, AP credits may be superfluous.

 Although Sciences Po is affiliated with the College Board, SAT score ranges have not yet been reported.